rose-zz/breadcrumbs/README.md

 ### 👨‍👩‍👧‍👦 Team & Acknowledgment

-This project was developed as part of a course project at Yale University.
+This project was developed as part of a course project at Yale University for course CPSC 491/591 Full-stack Web Development.

 **Contributors:**
 - [Rose Zhao](https://github.com/rose-zz)